cogeotiff/rio-tiler-pds/docs/src/usage/sentinel.md

 Note: `AOT, SCL, WVP` STAC assets are not supported.

+Notes:

-Note: the `B10` band is the cirrus band and is only supported for L1C, not L2A.
+- the `B10` band is the cirrus band and is only supported for L1C, not L2A.
+- the `sentinel-2-l2a-cogs` is a public dataset, no AWS credential should be needed.

 ```python
 from rio_tiler_pds.sentinel.aws import S2COGReader